 Clergy sexual abuse scandals continue to develop in parts of California, Minneapolis and St. Paul, Minnesota; and Chicago, Illinois, just to name a few.
 Earlier this month, documents finally made public by the Archdiocese of Chicago revealed the true scope of the problem, which is much larger than most could have imagined.

 More than 6,000 pages of once-secret documents now show that the Chicago Archdiocese was aware of (and covering up) sex abuse allegations from the 1980s and 1990s as well as the 2000s.
-News coverage of sex abuse allegations in Chicago were happening as early as 1990.
+News coverage of sex abuse allegations in Chicago was happening as early as 1990.

 The information contained in these internal memos and letters is disturbing.
 In all, some 30 priests in the Archdiocese were accused of sexual abuse.
 Of those, 14 have passed away.
 The documents also reveal that religious officials and law enforcement agencies were reluctant to investigate allegations, and that Church officials seemed much more focused on relocating priests and protecting their reputations than about keeping children safe and pursuing justice.